drbarzaga/React-Toolkit/CONTRIBUTING.md

 # Contributing to React Frontend Toolkit

-Thank you for considering contributing to React Frontend Toolkit Here are some guidelines to help you get started.
+Thank you for considering contributing to React Frontend Toolkit.
+Here are some guidelines to help you get started.

 ## How to Contribute